frankvegadelgado/sat/README.md

-# Hamiltonian Path
+# Directed Hamiltonian Path

-Instance: An undirected graph G = (V, E).
+Instance: A directed graph G = (V, E).
 A Hamiltonian path is a simple path (with no repeated nodes) such that this one contains all the vertices in V.

 Question: Is there a Hamiltonian path in the graph G?